T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/Minor Factions/The Gilded Pride Adventuring Party.md

     Darius is the charismatic leader of the _Gilded Pride_, known for his golden-blond hair and gleaming suit of enchanted armour.
 He wields a longsword blessed by the priests of Vitalos, capable of striking down enemies with radiant force.
 His unwavering faith in justice and loyalty to his comrades has earned him a near-legendary status.

 2. **Elara Windwhisper** – _Half-Elf Bard (College of Valour)_
     Elara's voice is said to bring both inspiration and dread, depending on which side of her song you stand.
 With a lute always at her side and a sharp rapier in hand, she bolsters her party's morale while striking down foes with finesse.
-Her tales of heroism have spread across taverns in Caelora, making her songs synonymous with the party's triumphs.
+Her tales of heroism have spread across taverns in [[The Vulgomage|Caelora]], making her songs synonymous with the party's triumphs.

 3. **Thrain Stoneforge** – _Dwarf Fighter (Battle Master)_
     Thrain is the party's tactical genius and master of weapons.
 His heritage as a former blacksmith from Ironhenge shows in his carefully crafted weapons and armor.
 Stern and pragmatic, Thrain holds a deep respect for tradition and is the quiet, unyielding pillar of the group.